jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-18-100-Days-of-Homelab-Day-9.md

 You can simply run `docker compose up -d` and Traefik will start, register your backends given in your `config.yml` file, and start doing the DNS-01 challenges to generate your TLS certificates.
 Please note that it may take a few minutes for your certificates to be generated.
 Your sites will be accessible during this time, but you may see warnings in your browser.

-Now just make sure you have the corrent DNS records to point you to your websites and you should be good to go accessing them.
+Now just make sure you have the correct DNS records to point you to your websites and you should be good to go accessing them.
 Speaking of DNS...

 ## DNS-01 challenge problems
 > *It's always DNS* - Jeff Geerling